Skip to main content

 When a leak follows the rain, watch the timing

 • A clogged drain leaks every time the unit runs.
-A leak that only shows up during heavy rain points to humidity, not a blockage.
+A leak that only shows up during heavy rain points to something that struggles under peak load, not a blockage.

-• Repositioning the outlet fixed it.
+• Recalibrating the switch fixed it.
 The pan and drain line were never the problem, so no major parts were replaced.

 Ready to get started?